African Americans in South Carolina: Walter Scott Shooting

 On April 4, 2015, Walter Scott was shot in the back by a police officer in North Charleston.
 The officer, Michael Slager, stopped Scott because of a non-functioning third brake light.
 The video from Slager's dashcam shows him approaching Scott's car, speaking to Scott, and then returning to his patrol car.
 Scott exited his car and fled with Slager giving chase on foot.
 Slager fired his taser, hitting Scott.
 Scott fled and Slager fired eight rounds; Scott was struck from the rear five times.
 A nearby citizen filmed the incident.

 The mayor of North Charleston ordered that every police officer in the city would be required to wear a body camera, and the South Carolina Senate allocated $3.4 million to be used for body cams within the state.
 National leaders, such as the Reverend Al Sharpton, encouraged charges to be brought up against the police officer.
 The Black Lives Matter movement protested Scott's death.
 Slager said that he "felt threatened" by Scott, but ultimately, Slager was charged with murder and was subsequently sentenced to 20 years in prison.

 George Floyd protests

 After the murder of George Floyd in Minneapolis, Minnesota on May 25, 2020, protests erupted across the United States.
 In South Carolina, protests were mostly peaceful.
 Many of the largest cities imposed curfews following a day of violence throughout the state.
 Several businesses and restaurants in downtown Columbia were vandalized.
-Protesters tore torched three police cruisers and unsuccessfully attempted to burn down several buildings.
+Protesters torched three police cruisers and unsuccessfully attempted to burn down several buildings.
 In Charleston, protesters stopped traffic on Interstate-26.